Deciding Between Ambergris Caye and Caye Caulker

-Ambergris Caye vs. Caye Caulker…Which One Is Better?
+Ambergris Caye vs. Caye Caulker…Which One Is Best for You?

 They have many similarities – the main one being that they are sandy cayes sitting along the 2nd largest barrier reef in the world.
 Both are in Belize…and they are only a few miles apart.

-Both cayes allow you access to the reef – just a few hundred feet away – so you can take diving, fishing and snorkeling tours – you can go out and visit the Blue Hole from both, you won’t miss any of the water activities while staying on either island.
+Both cayes allow you great access to the reef – just a few hundred feet away – so you can take diving, fishing, and snorkeling tours – you can go out and visit the Blue Hole from both, and you won’t miss any of Belize’s famous water activities while staying on either island.

 But there are differences and hopefully, this list can help you figure out which suits you best.